juergenweb/FrontendForms/README.md

 * **checkPasswordOfUser**\
   This validation rule is for logged-in users only.
 Idea: If you want to change your password you have to enter the old password before.
   And for that reason I have created this rule.
 So this rule is for a password field where you have to enter the current password for security reasons - useful for the profile form.
+Returns true if the password entered by the logged in user ist correct, otherwise false.

 First parameter: validation name / Second parameter: The user object